• Skip to primary navigation

 10. Hang It Up!

-Your hanging hardware is already in place so simply lift your finished headboard into place on the wall so that the pieces of the french cleat lock together.
+Your hanging hardware is already in place so simply lift your finished DIY upholstered headboard into place on the wall so that the pieces of the french cleat lock together.
 Done!

 Update!
 Several years later we changed up this room again but the headboard worked beautifully in the new space too!
-See all of the details of her boho chic bedroom makeover {here}.
+See all of the details in my post on her boho bedroom colors.

 Boho Chic Bedroom Makeover - Driven by Decor